gregor-fausto/clarkia-bet-hedging/README.md

     + `004_checkStatisticalModels`: scripts to perform model checks
     + `005_calculatePopulationModelParameters`: scripts to calculate parameters for population model
     + `006_testHypotheses`: scripts to test hypotheses in the manuscript
-    + `007_createFiguresDiagrams`: scripts to create diagrams for paper
+    + `007_createFiguresDiagramsTables`: scripts to create figures, diagrams, and some tables for paper

 Running `primaryScript.R` in the appropriate directory will create the folders `outputs` and `products` with the following file structure.
 Note that replicating the simulation and model fitting may be slow.
 We recommend testing the code in `003_statisticalModelFitting` on a smaller number of replicates than the default.